 - Lubricating eye drops, gels, and ointments may also help if you don’t mind such OTC treatments.
 Gels are typically thicker than eye drops and ointments are the thickest of them all.
 While all of them are effective, ointments tend to stick around longer, but may cause blurred vision which makes them suitable for treating dry eyes at night.

 - Get plenty of fluids including water, juices, and milk especially during hot, windy and dry weather.
 Inadequate water intake can worsen dry eye syndrome.

 Contact lenses and dry eyes have been shown to have a kind of a vicious cycle.
 As the AllAboutVision.com website says, your eye care specialist may recommend either switching to a different lenses, shorter usage duration per day, or temporary discontinuation until the problem clears.

 If you decide to use any of the home remedies for dry eyes highlighted in this guide, take caution not to damage your lenses.

 You will in particular want to ensure that the lenses are off as you treat your eyes and for at least 2 hours thereafter, especially if using any at-home remedy that involves direct application to the eyes or skin as opposed to ingestion.

 It is also a good idea to ask with your eye care provider before making your decision.

 You may as well capitalize on the curing and soothing properties of the following natural remedies for dry eyes to moisten your eyes and get rid of the itching and foreign-body feel that characterize Dry Eye Syndrome:

-Sometimes referred to as curcumin, this popular Asian spice has powerful soothing and healing properties and may be used to cure dry eyes naturally as explained below:
+Sometimes referred to as curcumin, this popular Asian spice has powerful soothing and healing properties and may be used to cure dry eyes naturally

 - Mix warm almond milk with 1 teaspoon of turmeric, one-eighth teaspoon of cloves, ½ teaspoon of cinnamon, and ¼ teaspoon of honey.